Extending a K2s Cluster

 This operation ensures that the new node can be connected over SSH from K2s setup.

-On Linux New Node
+On Target Linux Node

-3. Add new node with K2s CLI
+3. Add the new node with K2s CLI

 If the node should be installed offline, first create a node package and then pass it to k2s node add: